15 Ways to Build a Stronger Bond with Your Dog for Life

 Teaching your dog tricks takes time, but that’s actually the point!
 Spending time together doing shared activities is one of the best ways to bond with your pup.

 Not only are you spending time with your dog, but your dog will be looking at you for commands and signals while you’re teaching them.
 That eye contact and connection strengthen your bonds of trust.
+Training also gives you a clear way to communicate through positive reinforcement.

-4. Take Walks with Your Dog
+4. Take Walks Together

 The simple act of walking together creates an element of trust between you and your dog.
 Spending time together in shared activities is the number one way to bond with your dog, and taking a walk is a great way to do that.

-5. Take Your Dog to Agility Training
+5. Take Your Dog to Agility Training or Another Shared Activity

-6. Feed Your Dog Nutritious Food
+6. Feed Your Dog Nutritious Food in a Way That Supports Their Health

 We all want to feed our dogs nutritious food that supports their health, but taking your pup’s taste and presentation preferences into consideration can actually help strengthen your bond.

 For example, one pet parent shared a story about her dog, Zuzu.
 When Zuzu was a puppy, they fed her kibble.
-Even though they tried various kinds, she was never super excited about any of them.
+Even though they tried various kinds, she was never very excited about any of them.
+But then they switched to freeze-dried food, and everything changed.
+Zuzu started getting so excited about mealtime.
+Now, after she eats, she comes and finds her mom and puts her nose on her leg as if to say thank you.

-7. Snuggle Together
+7. Snuggle Together — If Your Dog Likes It

-Snuggling on the couch with your dog on a cold winter’s night isn’t just cozy and comforting, it also can be a great way to bond with your pup.
+Snuggling on the couch with your dog on a cold winter’s night isn’t just cozy and comforting; it can also be a great way to bond with your pup.

 To be clear, snuggling isn’t for every dog.
 While some dogs love getting hugs from their humans, others may run for the hills.
-If your dog resists snuggling, you shouldn't force them - it's not their love language!
+If your dog resists snuggling, you shouldn't force them — it's not their love language!
+Giving them the choice to come close or move away helps them feel safe and respected.

 8. Let Your Dog Nibble on You